 In August 2018, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement (ASC 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements for fair value measurements by removing, modifying, or adding certain disclosures.
-The new standard will become effective for the Plan beginning in fiscal year 2021, with early adoption permitted and with a majority of the disclosure changes to be applied on a prospective basis.
-The Plan administrator does not expect this ASU when adopted in fiscal year 2021 to have a material impact on the Plan's financial statements.
+The Plan adopted the new guidance in fiscal year 2021 and the guidance did not have a material impact on the Plan's financial statements and disclosures.